-To ensure covenants are appropriate and reasonable for each individual employee, always seek specialist employment law advice.
+To ensure covenants are appropriate and reasonable for each individual employee, you should always seek specialist Employment Law advice.

 For the majority of employers, the need to protect confidential information and maintain relationships with clients is paramount.
 It is usually possible to put in place enforceable post termination covenants which are reasonable and still safeguard your business interests.
 Exactly how restrictive depends on your particular industry, the sector you work in, and the need to restrict certain employees such as sales people.

-Whether a restriction is considered to be reasonable will depend upon a number of factors including the type of post termination restrictive covenant in question, the nature of your business, the seniority of the employee, the geographical restraint you impose, and most importantly how long the covenant will last for.
+Whether a restriction is considered to be reasonable will depend upon a number of factors including the type of post termination restrictive covenant in question, the nature of your business, the seniority of your employee, the geographical restraint you impose and, most importantly, how long the covenant will last for.

-Each restriction needs to be carefully looked at – taking into account the need of the business alongside the employee’s right to work.
+Each restriction needs to be carefully looked at – taking into account the need of the business alongside your employee’s right to work.

 A post termination covenant which is reasonable for one employee will not necessarily be reasonable for everyone in your business.
 If you are seeking to impose post termination covenants across the whole of your workforce, you will have to tailor the covenants to each individual job role.